elozadaj/azteczon/doc/adr/0002-arquitecture-style.md

 ## Context

-The e-commerce system should be highly available and scalable, supporting fluctuations derived from natural free-market.
+The e-commerce system should be highly available and scalable, supporting fluctuations derived from natural free markets.

 Among the available architecture style options:
-- EDA (event-driven architecture) is a suitable option due to its distributed-systems nature, allowing for independent scalability of components and flexible infrastructure choices, e.g., compute, storage, messaging.
+- EDA (event-driven architecture) is a suitable option due to its distributed-systems nature, allowing for independent scalability of components and flexible infrastructure choices, e.g., compute, storage, and messaging.
-- A monolithic approach would help in a quick time-to-market, but maintainability and software "evolvability" becomes a major issue as the system grows.
+- A multi-layered approach would help in a quick time-to-market, but maintainability and software "evolvability" becomes a major issue as the system grows.
-  - For the e-commerce system, time-to-market is not relevant as other products had already successfully shipped before.
+  - Time-to-market is irrelevant for the e-commerce system as other products have already been successfully shipped.
+  - See "Deployment model" ADR for other options to reduce time-to-market.

 ### Business domain
 Domain-Driven Design (DDD) helps to incrementally create a model that represents the business.
 Such a model should be